Healthy Recipes Blog

 Variations

-1. I usually use slices of provolone cheese, but shredded (or sliced) mozzarella will work too.
+1. I usually use slices of provolone cheese.
+Shredded (or sliced) mozzarella will work too, although its flavor is milder.

 3. While fresh herbs greatly elevate this dish, if you don't have any on hand, it's OK to skip them.
 In this case, I like to add a generous pinch of a dried herb, such as dried oregano, when seasoning the chicken breasts.